wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 ![Custom Connector Security Tab Fields Unmodifiable][image-10]

-Click either `🖋 Edit` button, and you will see all the fields become modifiable.
+Click either the `🖋 Edit` button, and you will see all the fields become modifiable.
 Then click the `Definition →` button at the right bottom corner.

 ![Custom Connector Security Tab Fields Modifiable][image-11]

-At the `Definition` tab, leave everything unchanged and click the `✅ Update connector` button at the right-hand side.
+At the `Definition` tab, leave everything unchanged and click the `✅ Update connector` button on the right-hand side.
 Once the custom connector is updated, you will see the message, `✅ Custom connector has been successfully updated` at the top of the screen.

 ![Custom Connector Definition Tab][image-12]

-Go back to the `Custom Connectors` menu and click the `➕` button at the right-hand side again.
+Go back to the `Custom Connectors` menu and click the `➕` button on the right-hand side again.

 ![New Custom Connector][image-07]

 ### ⬆️⬆️⬆️ Bug Workaround Part End ⬆️⬆️⬆️ ###

-When a pop up modal shows up, you will see the API Key field.
+When a pop-up modal shows up, you will see the API Key field.
 Enter the API key copied at the beginning of this unit.
 Then click the `Create` button.

 ![New Custom Connector Pop-up Modal][image-13]